jjhesk/ApplicationEnhancer-DTable/README.md

 ApplicationEnhancer-DTable
 =================
+### Why
+This design is to remove some complications coming from using Dtable

+###Goal
-Enhanced Application interface from using DTable from https://datatables.net/examples/
+Deliver the enhanced application interface from using [DTable](https://datatables.net/examples/)

 ### Configuration